ZinebAg/Homework2/README.md

 5. "DIFFERENT_VIEWPOINTS.m": containing the code to corresponding to the questions in section "3 DIFFERENT VIEWPOINTS".
 6. "CONFIDENCE_INTERVALS.m": containing the code to corresponding to the questions in section "4 CONFIDENCE INTERVALS".

-When you run the code of a section of the report, the figures corresponding to this section will be automatically displayed and will have the same number reference present in the report.
+When you run the code of a section, the figures corresponding to this section displayed in the report will be automatically outputted and will have the same number reference present in the report.